dkastner/ruby-style-guide/README.md

     email, username = data.values_at('email', 'nickname')
     ```

-* Rely on the fact that as of Ruby 1.9 hashes are ordered.
+* Don't rely on the fact that hashes are ordered.
+Use arrays if order matters,
+  they are more semantically appropriate.
 * Never modify a collection while traversing it.

 ## Strings